China's Global Dreams Give Its Neighbors Nightmares

 Kazakhstan, while hardly a poor country, is acutely aware of the need for new sources of growth and a development vision that looks beyond energy exports.
 Connecting Eurasia may offer the opportunity not only to boost Kazakhstan’s own trade with China and Europe, but to extract transit fees provided rail volumes continue growing as they have over the past decade, from 1,200 containers in 2011 to over 200,000 in 2017.
 Moreover, Kazakh leaders argue that the construction of transportation infrastructure connecting the country’s own eastern and western regions has particular value for a country that has historically been focused on north-south linkages.
 This is why, according to officials, Kazakhstan invested $5 billion of its own sovereign wealth in BRI infrastructure projects, including construction of what is meant to be the world’s largest dry port facility at Khorgos.
 “When China proposed the [BRI] idea,” one Kazakh expert explained, “they found a very motivated partner.”

-So much for the attraction of BRI for Kazakhstan.
+So much for the attraction of the BRI for Kazakhstan.
 What about the risks?
 For now, Kazakh officials insist they have relations with both Russia and China well in hand.
 They are confident in their ability to keep trade and investment separate from politics and security.
 Whereas Moscow’s pivot eastward was a largely political decision, they argue, for Astana it’s just good business, with no political component.
 Yet while Kazakhstan has paid for its share of infrastructure construction the Chinese have invested nearly $30 billion across more than 50 projects as well.
 In fact, China is now the leading foreign investor in all five of the former Soviet Central Asian republics, Kazakh students are increasingly studying abroad in China (some 40,000 to date), and Chinese workers have flocked to attractive jobs in pipeline, rail and other construction projects, especially in Western Kazakhstan.

 How close is too close for comfort?
-Although Kazakhs embrace their status as a “truly Eurasian” country, they have absorbed Euro-centric views about China from their long association with Russia, while channeling insecurities and prejudices of their own.
+Although Kazakhs embrace their status as a “truly Eurasian” country, they have absorbed Eurocentric views about China from their long association with Russia, while channeling insecurities and prejudices of their own.
 Kazakh-Chinese projects to connect Eurasia may be all business for both sides, but they are hardly equal partnerships.
 As one Kazakh expert queried, “how could we integrate with 1.5 billion people?”
 In 2016, thousands of Kazakhs protested over a proposed land reform that critics argued would result in Chinese buying up too much Kazakh soil.
 Arms-length business ties may suit Kazakhstan, but China will almost inevitably seek more respect, and much more control, as its investment in the region continues to grow.
 “Remember,” cautioned one well-placed international observer in Astana, “that the biggest central Asian country is western China.”

 Like most of China’s neighbors, Kazakhstan and Russia judge China’s intentions not by China’s dubious historiography and lofty rhetoric, but in light of their own experience, interests, and vulnerabilities.
 They are enticed by China’s deep pockets, but unconvinced of its good will.
 Considering the sensitivities of its neighbors, Beijing may be wise to keep its BRI vision vague and to let the program evolve gradually.
 It runs the risk, however, that this lack of specificity will be read as a cover for Chinese self-interest.
 China’s prospective partners across Central Asia and Eastern Europe, after all, are no strangers to imperialist plots and bristle at any hint of cultural condescension, economic exploitation, or encroachment on their sovereignty.

-Despite Xi Jinping’s difficulty in translating his vision to foreign and domestic skeptics, BRI has become a global force, both symbolically and as an engine for real investment.
-As Eurasian integration evolves, and if China continues to adjust its practices as a world power, BRI may achieve many of its goals.
+Despite Xi Jinping’s difficulty in translating his vision to foreign and domestic skeptics, the BRI has become a global force, both symbolically and as an engine for real investment.
+As Eurasian integration evolves, and if China continues to adjust its practices as a world power, the BRI may achieve many of its goals.
 It is unlikely, however, that the nations of the World-Island, many of which are proud civilization-states, will embrace Chinese leadership.
-Even if BRI helps to forge a Eurasian logistical network, its anxious beneficiaries are not likely to give China the deference it seeks.
+Even if the BRI helps to forge a Eurasian logistical network, its anxious beneficiaries are not likely to give China the deference it seeks.

 China’s response to that disappointment will be the true measure of its Eurasian dreams.